djay/covidthailand/README.md

   - Run tests.
 This will download the document, scrape it and compare the results agains the json.
   - If the results are correct there is commented out code in the test to export the data to the test json file.
+  - Only add test data for dates where the format changed and so the scraper had to get updated.
+See commit history for dates where this happened or use code coverage.
   - Note not all scrapers have a test framework setup yet.
-But follow the existing code to do this.
+But follow the existing code to do add it or ask for help.

 # Contributors
 - [Dylan Jay](https://github.com/djay)
 - [Vincent Casagrande](https://github.com/flyingvince)
 - [Peter Scully](https://github.com/pmdscully)
-- Help us? -
+- join us? -

 # About